 Supposedly, after a person had uploaded their brain to digital form, they would have a comprehensive virtual copy.
 This copy could be analysed and separated into its constituent brain regions.
 Theoretically, these regions could be replaced with regions from other people or some form of AI, a sort of hybrid ‘configurable brain’.
-In the case of a Copy/Paste Hybrid Brain (CHB), in which a user takes unedited parts from other people’s digital brains, this has the potential for partially selling your mind.
+In the case of a Human Hybrid Brain (HHB), in which a user takes unedited parts from other people’s digital brains, this has the potential for partially selling your mind.

 Selling your Mind

 One reason true of pretty much all selling is simply the hard cash.
 Selling your mind would be a perfect example of a ‘passive income’, which is income where effort is upfront and not required to sustain the product.
 This could work either as a member of a larger organisation responsible for the actual transfer or affiliation in the case of an Averaged Hybrid Brain (AHB).
 Regardless, given that any seller would already be immortal, this would just provide a safe and steady income source